soft-matter/trackpy/README.md

 What is it?
 -----------

-**mr** is a Python package providing tools for passive and active microrheology experiments.
+**mr** is a Python package providing tools for particle tracking and microrheology experiments

 Examples and Tutorials:
   * [Compute the viscosity of water from a video of colloids in Brownian motion.](http://nbviewer.ipython.org/url/raw.github.com/soft-matter/mr/master/examples/mr%20simple%20example.ipynb)